tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 that you have given each instruction a number that represents its position in that order.

+> This may or not be a surprising requirement depending on your compilers
+> background.
+It was surprising to me because I often live in control flow
+> graph fantasy land where blocks are unordered and instructions sometimes
+> float around.
+But if you live in a land of basic blocks that are already in
+> reverse post order, then it may be less surprising.

 In non-SSA-land, these live ranges are different from the virtual registers: they represent some kind of lifetimes of each *version* of a virtual register.
 For an example, consider the following code snippet: